Identification (psychology): Narcissistic (secondary) identification

 Narcissistic identification is the form of identification following abandonment or loss of an object.
 This experience of loss starts at a very young age.
-An example: wearing the clothes or jewellery of a deceased loved one.
 In "Mourning and Melancholia" Freud, having "shown that identification is a preliminary stage of object-choice", argued that the experience of loss sets in motion a regressive process that "served to establish an identification of the ego with the abandoned object".
 In "The Ego and the Id", he went on to maintain that "this kind of substitution has a great share in determining the form taken by the ego and that it makes an essential contribution towards building up what is called its 'character'".

-Lacan, in his theory of the Imaginary, would develop the latter point into his view of "the ego is constituted in its nucleus by a series of alienating identifications" - part of his opposition to any concept of an "autonomous" and conflict-free ego.
+Jacques Lacan, in his theory of the Imaginary, developed the latter point, describing the ego as being "constituted in its nucleus by a series of alienating identifications" – part of his opposition to any concept of an "autonomous" and conflict-free ego.